THE AWARDS THAT WE GIVE OUT EVERY YEAR

 The Nat Nakasa Award

 Nat Nakasa was a South African journalist who died in exile in 1965 at the age of 28, after a brief but dynamic career characterised by his journalistic courage and integrity.
 In the South Africa of the 1960s, the press was not free.
 Angry black voices were heard in the townships and in shebeens, but never in print.
 Today, the written word has a platform without restriction.
-The Nat Nakasa Award is awarded annually by Print Media SA, the SA National Editors’ Forum and the Nieman Society in recognition of any media practitioner – journalist, editor, manager or owner – who has:
+The Nat Nakasa Award is awarded annually by Print Media SA, the South African National Editors’ Forum and the Nieman Society in recognition of any media practitioner – journalist, editor, manager or owner – who has:

 - Shown integrity and reported fearlessly